Quantum theory of molecular orientations: Symmetric rotational states

-A particular perrotationally \(\G\)-symmetric molecule admits a set \(\{\sp\}\) of species, each with dimension \(\dm^{\sp}\), rotational multiplicities \(\mult^{\sp}(\ell)\), and statistical weight \(\mst^{\sp}\).
-The identity of the entire molecular state space is a sum over the projections onto all of the molecule's species,
+A particular perrotationally \(\G\)-symmetric molecule admits a set \(\{\sp\}\) of isomers, each with dimension \(\dm^{\sp}\), rotational multiplicities \(\mult^{\sp}(\ell)\), and statistical weight \(\mst^{\sp}\).
+The identity of the entire molecular state space is a sum over the projections onto all of the molecule's isomers,

 where each term on the right-hand side is determined by the prescription from earlier in this subsection.